 - certainty of the correct course of action – ensuring that no stage of production is omitted

 Special attention should be paid to the form in which information is presented.
-MES implementation allows the machine setpoints to be displayed so that the operator can set them in the operator’s control panel based on the data on the ANT screen – only for the production item running.
+MES implementation allows the machine setpoints to be displayed so that the operator can set them based on the data from the ANT screen – only for the production item running.
 A module for interactive meetings replacing the production boards is also an interesting implementation.
 This solution allows data to be presented in an automated way and focuses attention on the most up-to-date production results.

-What are the benefits of MES in the context of transition from paper to digitisation?
+What are the benefits of MES in the context of transition from paper to digitalization?

 The advantages of the transition can be considered on several levels.
 The first one is ecology and compliance with the principles of sustainability.
 By eliminating paper – as the experience of one of our customers shows – around 80,000 pages per month could be saved.
 Impressive is the fact that it is the equivalent of… 10 trees.
 A green approach is also important in the context of corporate marketing and PR.

-Of course, digitisation as a form of creating a paperless manufacturing environment is also a time-saving measure.
-Thanks to digitised shop floor software, employees do not waste time on completing documents and focus more on manufacturing.
+Of course, digitalization as a form of creating a paperless manufacturing environment is also a time-saving measure.
+Thanks to digitalized shop floor software, employees do not waste time on completing documents and focus more on manufacturing.
 A faster flow of documents is also a noticeable change.